helgejo/practicum/P06/README.md

   - Document similarity calculation

 ## Task 1.
-Perform K-Means clustering using scikit-learn
+K-Means clustering using scikit-learn

   - A set of 2D data points are given (generated artificially)
   - Perform K-means clustering using scikit-learn using the following two configurations: